-Key Putin ally captured - follow live
+Zelensky offers to swap Putin ally for war prisoners - follow live

-Ukraine news – live: Key Putin ally captured as Biden says Russian president ‘a dictator committing genocide’
+Ukraine news – live: Zelensky offers to swap Putin ally for war prisoners as Biden accuses Russia of ‘genocide’

 Volodymyr Zelensky taking threat of potential chemical weapons attack ‘seriously’